FailAcademy/learning/wdp-vancouver/_slides/week-05/04-performance.md

 Minification does things like removing whitespace, comments, and non-required semicolons, and reducing hex code lengths.
 We already do this to our CSS and JS with Gulp!

-Gzipping finds all repetitive strings and replaces them with pointers to the first instance of that string.
+Gzipping finds repetitive strings and replaces them with pointers to the first instance of that string.
 It must be done at the server level (and how you do will depend on what kind of web server you're using).

-Gzipping is far more effective for improving performance. **Doing both is ideal.**
+**Doing both is ideal.** However since Gzipping requires server-side configuration it wont work for our current project.
+With WordPress there are [plugins](https://en-ca.wordpress.org/plugins/w3-total-cache/) that help with this.

 ---